-During the British rule, most of the tribal chiefs in the hill areas of Manipur continued to enjoy the same powers as they had enjoyed earlier.
-This was mainly because of the fact that the British themselves were not interested in making direct interference into the day-to-day affairs of the tribal people.
-Their administration in the Hill was confined mainly to the survey of the land, introduction of house tax, creating a small bureaucracy to look after their interest in the Hills. development of the means of transport and communication in accordance with the requirements of their interests, opening of a few primary schools, etc. The year 1947 witnessed the introduction of the Manipur State Hill Peoples, (Administration) Regulation Act, 1947.
-It became effective from 10th August 1947.
-From this date the responsibility for the administration of the Hills got transferred to the Maharaja-in-Council.
-The Regulation read: "The responsibility for the administration the Hill people is vested in the Maharaja-in-Council and shall be exercised in accordance with the Constitution Act of the State and the provision of this regulation as amended from time to time".
-For the purpose of administration all the hill villages were grouped into circle and sub-divisions.
-For each 20 tax paying houses a Village Authority was constituted comprising the chiefs of the village with his councilors.
-Besides, Manipur (Village Authority in Hill Areas) Act has been passed by the Manipur State government from time to time which brought certain changes in the traditional local bodies in the Hill Areas of of the Indian Union, new measures for the Hills with a view to initiate people's representation at the grass root levels were taken up.
-First of all there was the Manipur (Village Authorities in Hill Areas) Act, 1956 The Act for the first time introduced election of the members of the Village Authority on the basis of adult franchise by repealing the Hill People's Regulation of 1947.
+ACT: Once Manipur became Part C State of the Indian Union, new measures for the Hills with a view to initiate people's representation at the grass root levels were taken up.
+First of all there was the Manipur (Village Authorities in Hill Areas) Act, 1956.
+The Act for the first time introduced election of the members of the Village Authority on the basis of adult franchise by repealing the Hill People's Regulation of 1947.
 With the passing and enactment of this Act, the village chief remained the ex-officio Chairman of the Village Authority.
-But the Village Authority members were to be elected by the villagers for a term of three years which was later extended to five ears by the Village Authorities in Hill Areas (Amendment) Act, 1984.
+But the Village Authority members were to be elected by the villagers for a term of three years which was later extended to five years by the Village Authorities in Hill Areas (Amendment) Act, 1984.
 The Act of 1956 further provided that the Chief Commissioner (Administrator) may appoint two or more members of the Village Authority to be members of the village court during their term of office.
 The village court was to be presided over by the chief if he is a member of the court.
 If not the court was empowered to elect its own president.
 The village court could try cases upto the value of not exceeding five hundred rupees only.
 It could also impose a fine not exceeding two hundred rupees or could imprison a person for a term not exceeding one month to the defaulter.
-But in practice, the Village Authority under the chairmanship of the village chief constituted the village court itself and the administrator had never appointed any member of the Village Authority as the chairman of the village court.
-Except the election of the Village Authority members for a specific term, the other provisions of the Act were never made operative and the Village Authority under the chairmanship of the village chief used to decide all sorts of cases brought to them by the villagers.
-In 1996 a bill known as "The Manipur Hill Areas (Acquisition of specific customs which gave them various privileges.
+But in practice, the Village Authority under the chairmanshir of the village chief constituted the village court itself and the administrator had never appointed any member of the Village Authority as the chairman of the village court Except the election of the Village Authority members for a specific term, the other provisions of the Act were never made operative and the Village Authority under the chairmanship of the village chief used to decide all sorts of cases brought to them by the villagers.
+In 1996 a bill known as "The Manipur Hill Areas (Acquisition of Chiefs' Rights) Bill 1996" was introduced in the Manipur Legislative Assembly.
+The objective of the Bill was to acquire the rights and privileges of the chiefs who had been enjoying them under some specific customs which gave them various privileges.
 Another objective of the Bill was to introduce land reforms with a view to distribute land to the tiller.
 Though the State Legislative Assembly passed the Bill, due to oppositions from tribal leaders the State Government still has not yet enforced this act.
-Besides, the Government also passed the Manipur Hill Areas Bill from time to time to curtail the power of the chief but due to opposition from the tribal people not be implemented effectively VILLAGE AUTHORITY OF HMAR VILLAGES IN PHERZAWL DISTRICT: Pherzawl District is a newly created
+Besides, the Government also passed the Manipur Hill Areas Bill from time to time to curtail the power of the chief but due to opposition from the tribal people it cannot be implemented